ACCESS-NRI/access-hive.org.au/docs/configurations/access-esm.md

 ACCESS-ESM stands for ACCESS **E**arth **S**ystem **M**odel.
 Earth system model means it is a fully-coupled model that includes carbon cycle components.

 ACCESS-NRI will release an ACCESS-ESM model configuration.
-The first release of ACCESS-ESM will be derived from the [CSIRO ACCESS-ESM1.5 configuration](#access-esm15).
+The first release of ACCESS-ESM will be derived from the [CSIRO ACCESS-ESM1.5 configuration](#access-esm15) and will include [atmosphere], [land] and [land biogeochemistry], [ocean] and [ocean biogeochemistry], and [sea ice] components.

 ## [ACCESS-ESM1.5] {{ recom }}